21 Pottery Wheel Throwing Tips

 14. Balance Water Use

 It’s important to keep the clay smooth as you’re pulling up the walls.
-The friction can cause the clay to catch on your fingers and misshapen or collapse the clay.
+Friction can cause the clay to catch on your fingers and misshape or collapse.

 You can remove the extra water with a sponge.
-This will help to compress the clay particles again so you can reintroduce water, helping your vessel to hold its shape longer.
+This will help compress the clay particles again, allowing you to reintroduce water and help your vessel hold its shape longer.

 For most beginners, the cylinder will collapse a few times before you get the feel of the clay, but that’s okay.
 It’s part of the learning process.
 The great part is it’s only clay, and it can be recycled and reused.